Gurobi/gurobi-optimods/docs/source/mods/max-flow-min-cut.rst

 source from the sink.

 The first algorithm to solve this problem was proposed :footcite:t:`ford1956maximal`, called the Ford-Fulkerson algorithm.
-Later on :footcite:t:`goldberg1988new` proposed the famous push-relabel algorithm, and more recently :footcite:t:`orlin2013max` and other authors have proposed polynomial-time algorithms for this problem.
+Additionally, they also showed the relationship between these problems, that the maximum flow value is equal to the capacity of the minimum cut.
+Later on, :footcite:t:`goldberg1988new` proposed the famous push-relabel algorithm, and more recently :footcite:t:`orlin2013max` and other authors have proposed polynomial-time algorithms.

+From the mathematical properties of these problems :footcite:p:`ford1956maximal`.

 Problem Specification
 ---------------------